maknetaRo/100-days-of-code/log.md

 1. Python Official Tutorial (I need some Python revision)

 **Today's Progress:**
-1. Almost no progress, only I reminded myself a fibonacci algorithm
+1. Almost no progress, only I reminded myself a Fibonacci algorithm

 **Thoughts:**
 Haven't been coding recently mostly because of my addiction to crime stories but today I couldn't been able to concentrate because of my son's meltdown.